-Cruising along the Sumida River is an interesting way to see the city from a different angle, passing by landmarks and attractions like Tsukiji Market, Hama Rikyu Garden, and Rainbow Bridge.
-It takes 40 minutes from Asakusa to Hinode Pier and 60-75 minutes from Asakusa to Odaiba.
+Cruising along the Sumida River is an interesting way to see the city from a different angle, passing by landmarks and attractions like Hama Rikyu Garden and Rainbow Bridge.

 Odaiba can stand as a destination by itself.
 Imagine Odaiba as an entertainment island of malls, hotels, and amusement parks.
 We went there for one thing only: the Gundam replica — life size as it should be.
+In March 2017, this was dismantled but replaced by a Unicorn Gundam.
 Shopping here is tax-free, too, but be sure to clarify this with the store first.

 3. Tsukiji, Ginza, Chiyoda